Updates

 2025.1.14

 Design has the perspective of treating things as a “system” functioning rationally, scalable, and replaceable.
 However, the social movement in Minamata, for example, is also a human resistance against systemic design.
-By nature, design creates alternative realities and results in the transformation of the designers.
-Is it possible to overcome the social distortions that design has been involved in through the power of design?
-Lecturer Tomohide MIZUUCHI(Associate professor, Kyoto Institute of Technology, Center for the Possible Futures) Design researcher and project director / Associate professor at the Kyoto Institute of Technology’s Future Design and Engineering Organization.Engaged in research to rethink the nature of design itself, especially in social innovation, systemic …
+By nature, design creates alternative realities and results in the transformation of the creators of those realities.
+Is it possible to overcome the social distortions that design has been involved in through the power of design?Translated with DeepL.com (free version) Lecturer Tomohide MIZUUCHI(Associate professor, Kyoto Institute of Technology, Center for the Possible Futures) Design researcher, project director, and associate professor at Kyoto Institute of Technology’s Center for the Possible Future .He is engaged in research to rethink the nature …

 2024.10.22